What "as a service" actually changes

 - What does the exit look like?
 A good provider plans for a step-down or a handoff to a full-time hire.
 A provider who plans to bill the same retainer indefinitely is selling availability, not value.

 - What is the firm's view of AI in marketing?
-A 2026 CMO-as-a-Service provider should have a coherent answer to where AI improves the work, where it adds noise, and how the team measures the impact.
+A 2026 CMO-as-a-Service provider should have a clear answer to where AI improves the work, where it adds noise, and how the team measures the impact.